IuliiaBazhutina/loom-financial-messaging-server/README.md

 - Simulates multiple concurrent clients

-- Opens one TCP connection for each simulated client to the server on port 9000
+- Opens one TCP connection for each simulated client in its own virtual thread

 - Sends text‑based commands following the server’s line‑oriented protocol